On regularity of profinite isomorphisms between cusped hyperbolic 3-manifolds and the $A$-polynomial: Introduction

 We remark that in general, a profinite isomorphism between 3-manifold groups may not be regular.
-This is demonstrated by the example of Hempel pairs \cite{Hem14}, as well as easily constructable examples for the 3-torus $T^3$ or the product of the once-punctured torus with $S^1$.
+This is demonstrated by the example of Hempel pairs \cite{Hem14}, as well as easily constructable examples for the 3-torus $T^3$, or more generally, the product of a compact surface with $S^1$.
 Thus, \autoref{mainthm: regular} is particularly special for hyperbolic 3-manifolds.

 Weaker versions of \autoref{mainthm: regular} have been proven.
 Liu \cite{Liu23} proved that any isomorphism between the profinite completion of the fundamental groups of finite-volume hyperbolic 3-manifolds (including closed and cusped) is $\Zx$-regular, that is, the induced isomorphism $\widehat{H_1(M;\Z)}\to \widehat{H_1(N;\Z)}$ is the profinite completion of an isomorphism $H_1(M;\Z)\to H_1(N;\Z)$ composed with a scalar multiplication by some element $\lambda\in \Zx$, see \autoref{THM: Zx regular}.
 The author proved in \cite{Xu24a} that any isomorphism between the profinite completion of the fundamental groups of cusped hyperbolic 3-manifolds is peripheral $\Zx$-regular, that is, replacing `regular' in \autoref{introdef: peripheral Zx regular} with `$\Zx$-regular', see \autoref{THM: peripheral Zx regular}.